 History of Myanmar / Burma

-Myanmar is a Southeast Asian country and has an estimated total population of approximately 53.55 million inhabitants.
-(Statista 2021) It has been a British colony until 1948.
-In 1962 the first military coup happened and 1995 the leader of the democratic movement, Aung San Suu Kyi, was taken under arrest until 2010.
-Even though the military did not rule for the whole time, until today, Myanmar has been under its dictatorship for most of the time since the colonizers left.
+Myanmar is a country in Southeast Asia with an estimated population of over 54 million.
+(World Bank 2023) It was a British colony until 1948.
+In 1962 there was the first military coup and in 1995 the most prominent figure of the democracy movement, Aung San Suu Kyi, was placed under arrest until 2010.
+Although the military has not always ruled, Myanmar has been under a military dictatorship for most of the time since the colonial rulers left until today.

 Current situation

-Following allegations of electoral fraud in the lost elections in November 2020, the military launched a coup on February 1st, 2021.
-In the process, the army under military commander Min Aung Hlaing secured control over all branches of the government, arrested Aung San Suu Kyi and other members of the civil parliament and declared a state of emergency.
+Following allegations of electoral fraud in November 2020, there was another military coup staged on February 1, 2021.
+The army under commander Min Aung Hlaing secured control of all branches of government, arrested Aung San Suu Kyi and other members of the civilian government and declared a state of emergency.

 - BBC (2021): Danny Fenster: US journalist freed from Myanmar jail.
 In: BBC News.